luquelab/ACUNAO-AI/README.md

 # ACUNAO AI

+Check out the [ACUNAO AI website](https://luquelab.github.io/ACUNAO-AI) for more information about the project.

 ## Description

 An AI assistant as a domain expert of the lab’s documents that has the ability to answer users’ queries accurately.
 It assists users with organizing their projects and acts as a 'second brain'.